-Feeling dizzy after you swim can hamper your plans and lead you to avoid swimming altogether.
+Feeling dizzy after swimming can hamper your plans and lead you to avoid swimming altogether.
 Most of the time, dizziness after swimming is mild and short-lived and not a cause for medical concern.
 Prevent or treat dizziness after swimming by making dietary changes and altering your swimming style.
 Meanwhile, seek care for any underlying medical conditions that can cause dizziness.

 Similarly, as peculiar as it sounds, you can feel dizzy because of dehydration while swimming.
-If you suffer from allergies or asthma, pollen in the air around the pool or pool chemicals such as chlorine could cause you to feel dizzy after a swim.
-According to the American Academy of Otolaryngology, feeling anxious, stressed or tense before or during your swim can reduce the circulation of blood to your brain, resulting in dizziness.
+If you have allergies or asthma, pollen in the air around the pool or pool chemicals such as chlorine could cause you to feel dizzy after a swim.
+Feeling anxious, stressed or tense before or during your swim can reduce the circulation of blood to your brain, resulting in dizziness.

 Wear earplugs while you swim to prevent dizziness that results from water getting into your ears.
 Eat a small snack before you swim to prevent low blood sugar, especially if you plan to swim for a long period of time.
 In addition, stay well hydrated by drinking water or a sports drink before you swim.